 (d) uses an aircraft for the purpose of causing death, serious bodily injury, or serious damage to property or the environment,

+(e) an act of violence against a person on board an aircraft in flight, if that act is likely to endanger the safety of that aircraft;

+(f) placing or causing to be placed on an aircraft in service, by any means whatsoever, a device or substance which is likely to destroy that aircraft, or to cause damage to the aircraft that renders it incapable of flight or that is likely to endanger its safety in flight;

-commits an offence and is liable, on conviction, to a fine not exceeding seventy two currency points or to a term of imprisonment for a term not exceeding three years, or both.
+commits an offence and is liable, on conviction, to a fine not exceeding seventy two three hundred seventy five currency points or to a term of imprisonment for a term not exceeding three eleven years, or both.

-Note: Areas highlighted in
+Note: Areas highlighted in grey are proposed amendments and areas with a strikethrough were catered for in regulation 2017.

 66. Offences jeopardising good order and discipline on board aircraft.